haosulab/ManiSkill-Learn/README.md

 Updates:

+Nov.
+2, 2021: Added some utils for saving trajectories if you want to work on RGB-D inputs.

 Aug.
 29, 2021: Increased replay buffer capacity in config file if trained with demonstration dataset chunking, as small buffer could cause trajectories in a batch to come from only one training object, which significantly slows down training loss decay.